Red Sox vs. Nationals Player Props Betting Odds

-Player props are listed for Justin Turner and Lane Thomas, among others, when the Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Sportsbooks have listed player props for Justin Turner, Lane Thomas and others when the Boston Red Sox visit the Washington Nationals at Nationals Park on Thursday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!